Pirates vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ranger Suarez and the Philadelphia Phillies will take the field against the Pittsburgh Pirates and projected starter Johan Oviedo on Wednesday at Citizens Bank Park.
+The Pittsburgh Pirates will look to Jared Triolo for continued offensive production when they square off against Kyle Schwarber and the Philadelphia Phillies on Thursday, in the final game of a three-game series at Citizens Bank Park.

-Oddsmakers list the Phillies as -125 favorites on the moneyline, while giving the underdog Pirates +105 moneyline odds to win.
-The over/under is 8 runs for this game (with -110 odds to hit the over and -110 odds on the under).
+The Phillies are listed as -225 moneyline favorites in this matchup with the Pirates (+180).
+The over/under is 8 runs for this matchup (with -120 odds to hit the over and +100 odds to go under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.